 - Sampling criteria: We are particularly interested in the experiences of male student veterans who are currently enrolled in in-person FSU graduate studies programs.

 - Who are we?
 Jason Montalvo is a Ph.D. student in Higher Education, and is also a U.S. Army veteran and active in the Florida (and prior, in Texas) National Guard.
 This research is part of his doctoral studies.
 Dr. Perez-Felkner is an Assistant Professor of Higher Education and Sociology at FSU, with expertise in students’ pathways to and through higher education.
-She is also the daughter, niece, and granddaughter of U.S. Army and Merchant Marine servicemen.
+She is also the daughter, niece, and granddaughter of U.S. Army, Navy, and Merchant Marine servicemen.

 This research has also received material support from the FSU Student Veterans Center, Office for Institutional Research, the Department of Educational Leadership and Policy Studies, and the Center for Higher Education Research, Teaching, and Innovation.